 No Licensing Required

 Children 12 and younger are eligible to participate in the program.
-Approved providers can receive reimbursement for up to 2 meals and 1 snack per day, per child.
+Approved providers can receive reimbursement for up to two meals and one snack per day, per child.
 In addition to receiving reimbursement for your daycare children the program allows reimbursement for your own children per these guidelines:

 Home daycare providers receive monthly direct deposits based on the number of meals and snacks served to each child per day.
 The rate at which home providers are reimbursed is annually set by the federal government.

 For any and all inquiries call: Kristen Long at 423-218-7782.

 The CIGP grants program was created in 2000.
 Originally it was established as a way to “give back” to other nonprofit organizations within the community.
 In 2013-2014 this grant was expanded to included, schools, local city and county governments and courthouses.
 By funding projects within their service area, the mission of the program is to use funds generated by the Misdemeanor Probation Program of First Tennessee Human Resource Agency to build a better community by providing financial assistance for one time program projects and re-investing in the vital institutions within the communities we serve.